-Under the No Action Alternative, the ROW would not be approved and no road improvement projects along Telstar Road would occur.
-There would be no direct or indirect impacts to threatened, endangered, or special status species.
+Under the No Action Alternative, the ROW would not be approved and no road improvement projects would take place along Old Churchrock Mine Road.
+No direct or indirect impacts to threatened, endangered, or special status species would occur.

 - 1. The removal of vegetation from areas proposed for construction improvements may impact nesting migratory birds within the project area and will remove potential nesting or foraging habitat. - 2.
 The MBTA protects migratory birds from a "take".
 Take is defined as "to pursue, hunt, shoot, wound, kill, trap, capture, or collect, or any attempt to carry out these activities".
 A "take" does not include habitat destruction or alteration, as long as there is not a direct taking of birds, nests, eggs, or parts thereof.
 Nesting migratory birds could be adversely impacted by a potential take.